Apple’s iOS 12.1.4 update is out of beta and it could help, or hurt, your iPhone X’s performance.

 Most iPhone X users should install iOS 12.1.4 today or in the near future, but some of you might want to wait a few days or, in some cases, longer.

 iOS 12.1.4 users are complaining about a variety of problems and we expect the list to grow as more people decide to transition their device from iOS 11 to iOS 12 or iOS 12.0/iOS 12.0.1/iOS 12.1/iOS 12.1.1/iOS 12.1.2/iOS 12.1.3 to iOS 12.1.4.

-It’s difficult to predict how iOS 12.1.1 will treat your device so it’s important to get familiar with the software’s benefits and problems before you make the move.
+It’s difficult to predict how iOS 12.1.4 will run on your device so it’s important to get familiar with the software’s benefits and problems before you make the move.
 This walkthrough will help you do just that.

-We've spent several days with the iPhone X's iOS 12.1.1 update and it's still holding up as we push toward the end of the year.
+We've spent several days with the iPhone X's iOS 12.1.4 update and performance is holding up as we toward March.

 We haven't seen any major battery drain.
 Some users are noticing unstable battery life after making the move, but the battery life on the iPhone X models in our possession hasn't changed.
 We're still able to get a full day of use out when using a mixture of Wi-Fi and cellular data.

 iOS 12.1.4 still feels a lot faster than iOS 11.
 Apps open much faster and animations and transitions (like going from a FaceTime Audio call back to the home screen) are much crisper.
 There's still a very noticeable difference.

 We haven't run into any major problems with our core applications as we've kept them updated with support updates throughout the month.
 If you're having issues with your apps on iOS 12.1.4, make sure you download the latest versions.

 Bluetooth and GPS are working normally.
 We've successfully connected our iPhone X to several Bluetooth devices including headphones and speakers.
 No problems there.